 - What is it like being in the room with her/him/them?

 - What am I feeling as I get to know her/him/them?

 - Do I feel compassion, touched, moved?

 - Do I think I can help him/her/them?

 - Would I like to work with him/her/them?

-By the end of the first session we will each have a sense of each other and will have talked some about the possibility of working together.
+By the end of the first session, we will each have a sense of each other and will have talked some about the possibility of working together.
 Hard research has shown that the success of therapy is determined more by the quality of the relationship, than the theoretical orientation of the therapist.
 If the fit doesn't feel good to you, then you owe it to yourself to keep looking.
 If I don't think I will be the most advantageous therapist to work with you for whatever reason, I will tell you and make a good referral to someone who I think will be able to help you.
-If we decide to work together then we will schedule a next appointment.
+If we decide to work together then we will schedule the next appointment.